nathan-alden-sr/windows-10-tracking/README.md

 # Summary

 This PowerShell script enables or disables various tracking components in Windows 10.
 It can be used in a fully-automated environment to enable or disable Windows 10 tracking.
-The script is **not intended** to remove all tracking in Windows 10; it only configures certain tracking components.
+This script is **not intended** to remove all tracking in Windows 10; it only manipulates certain tracking components.

 This script was originally based on https://github.com/10se1ucgo/DisableWinTracking.